slash4you/karotz2mqtt/README.md

 ## Pre-requisites

 You obviously have to take control of your favorite rabbit to be able to insert the gateway into the processes startup sequence.
 There are several way to do this, that I won't explain here.
-In my case I previously installed FreeRabbits OS and customized it a little to fit my needs.
-Feel free to do this as you want.
+In my case I previously installed [FreeRabbits OS](https://www.freerabbits.nl/fros/) and customized it a little to fit my needs.

 ## Startup process